jdevelop/feridian/feridian/trunk/readme.txt

 there to rebuild the entire source tree (ie. if you happen to modify the source).
 The default option is to make a jar for you to use.

+Before running the build for the first time, you MUST make a copy of build.properties.sample and name it as build.properties.
+The build.xml file requires properties set in build.properties.
+The build will not run properly if you do not have this file.

 You must have ANT installed already on your system in order to compile.
 If you do not have ANT installed, you can download it at http://ant.apache.org/.
 After installing ANT, you can change into Feridian's